Playing Mastermind with Wordle-like Feedback: The Second Case.

-Else, there are $n$ kinds of codes appearing in the answer.
-Without loss of generality, we assume that code `1' appears in the answer.
-If the first code of the answer is not `1', then by \Cref{lemma:3}, the codebreaker needs no more than $n-1$ rounds to solve the puzzle.
-Otherwise, it is easy to check that the codebreaker also needs no more than $n-1$ rounds to solve the puzzle. \end{proof} Above all, we prove that
+Otherwise, there are $n$ kinds of letters appearing in the answer.
+From the initial $\frac{k}{n}$ guesses, we have obtained the letters appearing in the answer.
+If at least one Green appears in the feedback from the initial $\frac{k}{n}$ rounds, the codebreaker needs no more than $G(n-1) = n-1$ rounds to solve the puzzle.
+Otherwise, the feedback from the initial $\frac{k}{n}$ rounds has at least one Yellow.
+Then by Lemma~\ref{lemma:3}, the codebreaker also needs $n-1$ rounds to solve the puzzle. \end{proof} Above all, we prove that